 Commercial lawyers work closely with their clients (the procurement officers, contract managers, commercial directors and other in-house lawyers) to help them develop sound policies, devise robust commercial and procurement strategies and to construct resilient contractual arrangements with suppliers.

-To support its lawyers in this complex and fascinating work, the GLS offers extensive training in EU law, as well as guidance and specialist advice.
+To support its lawyers in this complex and fascinating work, an extensive training programme in EU law is on offer, as well as guidance and specialist advice.

 The Government Legal Department’s Employment Group, which embraces both advisory and litigation work, is now one of the largest employment law practices in the country.